- Annual Conference

 - Conference sessions are ninety-minutes long, with three to four papers in each session.
 Each paper should be 15-20 minutes to leave time for introductions and discussion (for sessions with four panelists, each panelist will have approximately 15 minutes; for sessions with three panelists, each panelist will have approximately 20 minutes--contact your Presiding Officer for the exact time details for your session).
 Please observe this time limit when writing your paper.

 - AV equipment is very limited this year.
 There are no "smart classrooms."
-There are no computers on-site, no DVD players, no CD players, no overhead projectors, and no document cameras.
+There are no computers on-site, no DVD players, no CD players, no speaker/sound systems, no overhead projectors, and no document cameras.
 There will be LCD projection screens available to connect to laptops.
 Each session should use no more than one laptop.
-All presenters who will need AV equipment are required to notify their Presiding Officer online, at the same time that they propose their paper (by April 15).
+All presenters who will need AV equipment are required to notify their Presiding Officer online, at the same time that they propose their paper (by May 15).
 The Presiding Officer will then coordinate with the presenters to ensure one laptop is available, and all presentations must be loaded onto the designated laptop in advance of the session.
 Presenters should not plan to switch hookups during a session.

 - Please consider developing your paper into a publishable essay for Pacific Coast Philology (PCP), PAMLA's annual refereed journal.
 Guidelines for submission are available on the website and at the conference.